Liz Lemon: Jenna Maroney

 Liz and Jenna have known each other since 1993, when they met at an audition for a car dealership commercial in Chicago, although there are many other versions of how they met (At a bachelor party, at a play Jenna was in).
 Liz stated in the pilot that she and Jenna worked for years to get The Girlie Show, having formerly been roommates in a Chicago neighborhood called "Little Armenia" around 1996.
 Given Jenna's insecure nature, Liz is generally forced to act as her rock.
 This has caused Liz some annoyance, especially after Jack increased Jenna's stress level and paranoia by hiring Tracy Jordan and changing the show's name from The Girlie Show to TGS With Tracy Jordan.

 Liz has been seen complaining about Jenna's erratic tendencies behind her back, usually with Pete.
 Jenna once got mad at Liz when she overheard Liz describe her to Tracy as being "paranoid" and "neurotic."
 Jenna once slept with Liz's brother Mitch and said he was disgusting in bed.
 Liz explains this by saying that Mitch has not been right since he was in some kind of skiing accident, because of which he thinks it's still 1985 and he's still a teenager.
 Nonetheless, Jenna attempts to seduce Mitch once more in the episode "Ludachristmas."

 Although Liz is happy to be TGS's head writer, she envies Jenna achieving the performing career they both hoped for when working at Second City.
 Liz confesses to Jenna, "there's still this sad little part of me that wants to be the center of attention ... that wants to be you, I guess".
 Liz gets the chance to be on camera as host of Dealbreakers, but the pilot is a failure.
 Despite their frustrations and occasional rivalries, however, the show often reveals that the two women appreciate their friendship and do their best to be supportive of the other's careers.
 When the phrase "That's a deal breaker, ladies" is coined by Jenna thanks to Liz's writing, Jenna surrenders the spotlight with a surprisingly short sulking period.
-She later encourages Liz to write a book and take on a talk show gig based on the catch phrase (though the talk show is very short-lived).
+She later encourages Liz to write a book and take on a talk show gig based on the catch phrase (though the talk show is short-lived).